-A series of guest speakers from industry, government, consulting, and education share their perspectives on current environmental problems and solutions.
-In addition, speakers will present career alternatives in environmental science and provide a forum for discussion with seminar participants.
+A series of guest speakers from industry, government, consulting, and education share their perspectives on current environmental

 ENV 120(E) - INTRODUCTION TO ENVIRONMENTAL SCIENCE

 MassTransfer Block Code: Natural & Physical Laboratory Science A beginning exploration of the interrelationships between humans and the natural environment.
 Exploration topics will include, but are not limited to, the basic principles of: forestry, wildlife and fisheries, ecosystems and ecology, aquatic sciences, geology, soil sciences, population growth, agriculture, and environmental pollution and degradation.
 Laboratory exercises will include in-lab activities, field experiences, and computer simulations.
 This course is suitable for both environmental science majors and non-majors.